Pepper spray: Use

 Pepper spray typically comes in canisters, which are often small enough to be carried or concealed in a pocket or purse.
 Pepper spray can also be purchased concealed in items such as rings.
 There are also pepper spray projectiles available, which can be fired from a paintball gun or similar platform.
 It has been used for years against demonstrators and aggressive animals like bears.
 There are also many types such as foam, gel, foggers, and spray.

+Oleoresin capsicum

+Oleoresin capsicum, also known as capsicum oleoresin, is also used in food and medicine.
+In food, it serves as a concentrated and predictable source of spiciness.
+The food industry has accordingly changed to prefer a combination of milder and more predictable strains of jalapeno and OC for flavoring.
+In medicine, OC is used in a number of products for external use.

+OC used for food is generally rated between 80 000 and 500 000 SHU, roughly equivalent to 0.6-3.9% capsaicin.
+Paprika oleoresin is a different extract, containing very little heat and mostly used for coloring.

 Legality

 Pepper spray is banned for use in war by Article I.5 of the Chemical Weapons Convention, which bans the use of all riot control agents in warfare whether lethal or less-than-lethal.
 Depending on the location, it may be legal to use for self-defense.